hessu/aprsc/doc/CONFIGURATION.md

  *  PassCode 0

     This is the passcode for your server ID.
+It is required if your server connects to upstream servers (Uplink configuration, see below).

  *  MyAdmin    "My Name, MYCALL"